 The undertaking also describes the consequences if the State fails to provide any required information.
-The State must report the failure to the MSRB.
-In the last five years, the State has not failed to comply in any material respect with this, or any similar, undertaking.
+The State must report any such failure to the MSRB.
+In the last five years, the State has not failed to comply in any material respect with the undertaking, or any similar undertaking.

-Dated: , 2026
+Dated: January 20, 2026